Is Your Business Ready for Ransomware’s Data Extortion Tactics? A Deep Dive into the Evolving Threat

 • Low Entry Barrier: RaaS eliminates the need for any previous hacker knowledge to enter the criminal world.
 The dark web, combined with a small financial investment, enables any person to join ransomware affiliate programs.

-• Profit Sharing Models: Developers participating in profit sharing models split the revenue generated from all ransom payments, which yields successful results.
+• Profit Sharing Models: Developers participating in profit-sharing models split the revenue generated from all ransom payments, which yields successful results.
 Affiliates who work with RaaS do not need initial payments because they simply split the profits with developers.

 • Anonymity: The attackers remain difficult to track by law enforcement because victims usually pay with cryptocurrencies that provide payment anonymity.